The Sansom Conservation Leadership Alumni Fund

 The Sansom Conservation Leadership Alumni Fund (also known as the SCLA Fund) has been established with thanks to the generosity of Robert Sansom to support high impact conservation projects undertaken by alumni from the University of Cambridge Masters in Conservation Leadership.

 The SCLA Fund is administered by the Masters in Conservation Leadership Team in the Department of Geography, with grants being awarded by a Selection Panel.
-The maximum grant permitted is £50,000, total project budgets must be within the range £5000 to £50,000.
+The maximum grant permitted is £60,000.

 Applications should demonstrate that the proposed project: